 Upgraded machines are being run through depot level maintenance and given structural reinforcements to renew service life and reduce vibration.
 They are also being fitted with new rotorheads; T55-714A turboshafts; an extended-range fuel system; a partial glass cockpit; other improved avionics, and a MIL-STD 1553 data bus.
 The US Army plans to convert 397 of their current fleet of CH-47Ds to the CH-47F standard, and has ordered over a hundred new-build CH-47Fs so far -- the Army just can't get enough Chinooks.
 Initial CH-47F prototype flight was in June 2001.
 An initial batch of 17 new-build machines was ordered in late 2004, with the first deliveries in 2006.

 The US Army is now working on a "Block 2" upgrade to the CH-47F, the goal being to deal with the "weight creep" that has afflicted the Chinook during its evolution, as features such as armor and countermeasures were added.
-The Block 2 will feature an advanced composite rotor blade system; fit of a new 3,505 kW (7,500 SHP)-class turboshaft being developed under the Future Affordable Turbine Engine (FATE) program; a more robust power train to handle the greater power; a reinforced airframe to handle higher take-off weights; and a new electrical system.
+The Block 2 will feature:

 It will also feature an "active feedback" control stick system.
 Currently, the Chinook stick has mechanical stops to prevent overstressing the airframe; the new "active parallel actuator system (APAS)" will replace the fixed stops with "smart", electronically activated stops that will allow a pilot to push the flight envelope further.
 APAS will be cheaper than a full fly-by-wire system, and will be retrofittable to older Chinooks.

-Development is expected to begin in 2017, with production to follow in 2021.
-The Army expects to keep the Chinook in service to 2060; by that time, it will have been flying for almost a century.
+Development is now underway, with updated machines to enter service from 2023.
+Sketchy plans are already being made for a "Block 3" to follow, around 2027.
+The Army expects to keep the Chinook in service to 2060; by that time, it will have been in service for almost a century.

 Orders for the CH-47F are also coming in from export customers: